 Face shapes include diamond, heart, round, oval/oblong, square and rectangular.
 Eye shapes include deep-set, monolid, heavy fold/hooded, protruding, upturned, downturned, close-set and wide set.
 You can determine your face shape here and your eye shape here.

 Many people have a lighter complexion on their face than they do on their neck, which makes finding the perfect foundation shade frustrating.
-In order to get your foundation base to look amazing and as natural as possible, it’s best to match your foundation shade to your neck (or whichever area is the darkest).
-Ideally, the foundation shade should appear to just melt in with your skin color.
-If you struggle to find the perfect shade, you can try mixing 2 or more shades to create a custom blend or get color matched by a professional at Sephora, Ulta, etc.
+In order to get your foundation base to look amazing and as natural as possible, it’s best to match your foundation shade to your jawline.
+The correct shade with “melt” into your natural skintone and provide the perfect transition from your face to your neck.
+If you’re struggling to find the perfect shade, you can try mixing 2 or more shades to create a custom blend or get color matched by a professional at Sephora, Ulta, etc.